rickb777/genlist/Set.md

 Sets hold hold a group of items without duplicates.
 There is no obvious order of the elements in the set.

-Normally, the generated code *does not provide* any mutation methods.
+Normally, the generated code *does not provide* any mutation methods (but this can be modified, as described below).

-Tags can, of course, be included in the quotes as a comma-separated list as per usual.
-There is only one tag implemented at present:

- * Mutate: changes the Add and Remove methods to mutate the current set, instead of returning a new set.

 Set methods include: